US retail sales rose a solid 0.8 percent last month

-WASHINGTON (AP) — U.S. retail sales rose at a healthy pace in October, though the gains were likely boosted by one-time factors such as hurricane recovery spending and higher gas prices.
+WASHINGTON (AP) — U.S. retail sales rose at a solid pace in October, though the gains were boosted by one-time factors such as hurricane recovery spending and higher gas prices.

 Retail sales rose a seasonally adjusted 0.8 percent last month, following two months of slight declines, the Commerce Department reported Thursday.
-Excluding gasoline sales, which were inflated by higher prices, sales climbed a still-solid 0.5 percent.
+Excluding gasoline sales, which were inflated by higher prices, sales climbed a 0.5 percent.

-The figures suggest that consumers are spending at a modest pace, fueled by steady job gains and mild wage increases.
-Americans lifted their spending over the summer and fall at the fastest six-month pace in four years.
+The figures suggest that consumers are pulling back a bit on their spending, which could slow growth in the final three months of the year.
+Americans had lifted their spending over the summer and fall at the fastest six-month pace in four years.
 Yet business spending on machinery, computers and buildings barely increased in the July-September quarter, leaving consumers shouldering more of the burden of maintaining growth.

+Some economists were disappointed by Thursday’s report.
+Excluding volatile categories such as gas, auto and food services, retail sales rose just 0.3 percent.

 Most Read Business Stories